michaelbromley/angularUtils/src/directives/pagination/README.md

 `bower install angular-utils-pagination`

+or npm:

+`npm install angular-utils-pagination`

 Alternatively just download the files `dirPagination.js` and `dirPagination.tpl.html`.
-Using bower has the advantage of making version management easier.
+Using Bower or npm has the advantage of making version management easier.

 ## Usage